Depa Group: 2000 - 2010

-2010 - 2015
+2010-2015

 In 2010, Depa acquired UAE stone and marble suppliers, Carrara Mid-East, and entered the Angolan market securing a contract for the interior fit-out of the InterContinental Hotel in Luanda.

-Projects commenced in 2011 included: the Fairmont Flame Tower project in Baku, Azerbaijan; Zaha Hadid Architects project the King Abdullah Petroleum Studies & Research Centre (KAPSARC) in Riyadh, Saudi Arabia; IPIC Square in Abu Dhabi; and the Mazagan Villa project in Morocco.
+Projects commenced in 2011 included: the Fairmont Flame Tower project in Baku, Azerbaijan; Zaha Hadid Architects project the King Abdullah Petroleum Studies and Research Center in Riyadh, Saudi Arabia; IPIC Square in Abu Dhabi; and the Mazagan Villa project in Morocco.
 In 2011, Deco Group provided fit-out works for Louis Vuitton in Bahrain, Morocco, the UAE, Saudi Arabia, Kuwait, and Oman.

-In 2012, Arabtec Holdings acquired a stake in Depa and became the Group’s largest shareholder.
+In 2012, Arabtec Holdings acquired a stake in Depa and became the Group's largest shareholder.
 Also in 2012, Depa Abu Dhabi delivered fit-out works for the Hilton Hotel Abu Dhabi; and Depa Qatar completed work on the Radisson Blu Hotel, Doha Qatar.
 As part of a restructure in 2012, the Depa Mivan division of Depa was merged with the main company business.
 Also in 2012, Deco Group began work on several luxury retail outlets at Dubai Mall, including Dior, Dolce & Gabbana, Fendi, Chanel, and Louis Vuitton.

-In 2013, co-founder Mohannad Sweid resigned from his role as Chief Executive Officer.
+In 2013, co-founder Mohannad Sweid resigned from his role as chief executive officer.
 Depa completed the interior fit-out of the Conrad Hotel Dubai; and DepaMar began work on the Khalifa Bin Zayed Specialized Hospital in Casablanca, Morocco.
 In the same year, Depa Abu Dhabi delivered the fit-out of the interior of the Presidential Palace in Abu Dhabi; and Depa Group acquired German yacht and aircraft fit-out firm Loher.

 In 2014, Depa delivered the interior fit-out of the Fairmont Hotel, Abu Dhabi; and Depa India completed work on the Mumbai International Airport (known as Chhatrapati Shivaji International Airport).

 2015 - Depa Group

 Depa began work on the Emerald Palace Kempinski Hotel, and the Novotel World Trade Centre Hotels in Dubai, in 2015.
 Depa Group completed 37 projects in 2015, including hospitality projects for Hyatt, Novotel, Sheraton, and Ritz Carlton hotels.
 It also completed retail fit-outs for Dior, Louis Vuitton, D&G, Michael Kors, and Pottery Barn.
 Also in 2015, Depa delivered interior works construction work contracts for the Dubai Opera House, the Madinat Jumeirah extension, and Nikki Beach Resort.

 In 2016, current Group CEO Hamish Tyrwhitt joined Depa and restructured the Group, with Depa Group being established as a strategic management company.

-In 2017, AL Futtaim Capital became Depa Group’s largest shareholder.
+In 2017, AL Futtaim Capital became Depa Group's largest shareholder.
 Retail firm Deco Group completed the Robinsons Department Store, in Dubai.
 Deco Group also began the fit-out of several high end retail outlets in the new Dubai Mall fashion avenue extension.